nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 ## Recommended: Track in-app events

 In-app engagement and user value metrics are just as important as the click, install, and re-open metrics that Branch [automatically provides]({{base.url}}/getting-started/growth-attribution#automatic-event-tracking){:target="_blank"}.
-You can define your own post-install events, like purchase, signup, or share, and [view them in the dashboard]({{base.url}}/getting-started/user-value-attribution#measuring-custom-events){:target="_blank"} for each link, campaign, or channel.
+Branch has a fixed set of post-install events, like purchase, add to cart, and share, but you're free to add your own as well.
+Best of all, you can attribute these actions back to each link, campaign, or channel.
+Check out [that discussion here]({{base.url}}/getting-started/user-value-attribution){:target="_blank"}.

 {% if page.mparticle_ios or page.mparticle_android %}
 Every custom event that you track with mParticle will be automatically forwarded to Branch.